Excel MID Function can help you to extract a specified number of characters from a text, starting from a specified position.

 - If the start_char is greater than the length of the text, then it will return and blank.

-In above example, I have used different values in function arguments for your better understanding.
+In the below example, I have used different values in function arguments for your better understanding.

 - From 6th character to next 6 characters extracted.